akhodakivskiy/VimFx/documentation/api.md

 This is a very low-level part of the API.
 It allows to:

 - Access all commands and run them.
-This is the only thing that a config file user needs it for.
+This is the most common thing that a config file user needs it for.

   ```js
     let {commands} = vimfx.modes.normal